Luis-Kr/AngleCamV2/scripts/labeling-tool/README.md

    - Click on at least 20 leaf points (if possible) with regular spacing across the image
    - Edit angle and rolling values in the table
    - Save when finished
 4. Use the generated simulation files for retraining AngleCam or performance evaluation on own data.
-Move the simulation files (`_sim.csv`; labels) and the corresponding images to this directory: `data/01_Training_Validation_Data/image_data`.
+For training, move the simulation files (`_sim.csv`; labels) and the corresponding images to this directory: `data/01_Training_Validation_Data/image_data`.
 Or specify a different location using the command line interface.

 ## Output Interpretation